FIS Nordic World Ski Championships 2009: Nordic combined

 The nordic combined events used both venues listed for cross country skiing and ski jumping.
 The test event for Nordic combined occurred during the weekend of 15–17 February 2008.
 Because of the lack of snow and warm weather prior to the test event, the schedule for the test event was adjusted to the sprint event on 15 February, the Gundersen event on 16 February, and the sprint qualification event on 17 February.
 The sprint event on 15 February was cancelled to changing winds.
 Meanwhile, the Gundersen event on 16 February was changed to a mass start event won by Norway's Petter Tande.
 Two unsuccessful attempts at the ski jumping part of the sprint qualification event to high winds on the 17th resulted in the event's cancellation.
 A World Cup event leading up to the championships was to have taken place 13–14 December 2008 in the 10 km individual large hill event as a test event, but was cancelled on 6 December 2008 to warm weather and lack of snow.
 Neumannová stated that they had a second plan in getting snow from the Jizerske mountains higher elevations where there were better conditions for snowing.
-10000 m3 of snow at Bedřichov and Albrechtice were prepared for two nights.
-The third plan proposed two large parking places in the Krkonoše Mountains with natural snow collected for use in the Vesec area.
+10000 m3 of snow at Bedřichov and Albrechtice v Jizerských horách were prepared for two nights.
+The third plan proposed two large parking places in the Giant Mountains with natural snow collected for use in the Vesec area.
 Neumannová assured everyone "that the entire team is working very hard in order to deliver a successful FIS Nordic World Ski Championships." and could not wait to "welcome all the teams, the international media, our guest, and of course, thousands of fans to Liberec in February."

 Tipsport arena

-The Tipsport Arena in Liberec was used as the operational center for the championships.
-This included accreditation for the athletes, location of the organizing committee support staff, an international media center, and individual race offices.
+The Tipsport Arena in Liberec was used as the operational centre for the championships.
+This included accreditation for the athletes, location of the organizing committee support staff, an international media centre, and individual race offices.
 It also served as the site for the opening ceremonies of the championships.